Barry Railway Company: Change of company name

 The company had been incorporated under the name of Barry Dock and Railway Company.
 It transpired that the precedence of the word "dock" placed the shares in a different category that was disadvantageous, and it was decided to change the company name to The Barry Railway Company.
-This was approved in Act of Parliament of 5 August 1891.
+This was approved in the Barry Dock and Railways Act 1891 (54 & 55 Vict. c. clxxxiv) of 5 August 1891.

 Extending the network

 At an early date the Barry directors were considering a further extension to their network, to capture traffic in the Rhymney Valley.
-A proposal reached the 1888 session of Parliament to build from near St.Fagans to Llanishen on the Rhymney Railway, but was turned down in the Lords' Committee.
+A proposal reached the 1888 session of Parliament to build from near St Fagans to Llanishen on the Rhymney Railway, but was turned down in the Lords Committee.
 A second attempt was made in 1889 for an independent line from near Cogan to Cardiff, and also a junction with the Rhymney Railway north of Caerphilly.
 This too was withdrawn by the Barry Railway, but significant concessions were obtained.

 These were that the Taff Vale Railway would agree running powers (except for passenger trains) between Cogan and Walnut Tree Junction over the Penarth and Radyr lines.
 At Walnut Tree the Rhymney Railway had a junction with the Taff Vale Railway, in fact giving access to the Rhymney's original main line there.
 Moreover, running powers would be granted for all classes of train from Cogan to Penarth Curve South Junction, where connection was made with the Great Western Railway main line.
 From this point the GWR had its Riverside Branch, opened in 1884, running down the east side of the River Taff into an important industrial area; both the Barry and the Taff Vale were given running powers over this line, which was to be made suitable by the GWR for passenger operation.

 This was duly done, and the Barry Railway was able to operate a passenger service between Barry and Cardiff Riverside GWR station, close to the GWR main station (now Cardiff Central) from 14 August 1893.
 The Taff Vale had already conceded through ticketing, as its former practice of insisting on rebooking of passengers at Cogan was demonstrably unreasonable and had attracted public criticism.
 The Barry therefore had a viable residential passenger operation.

 The passenger service was extended down the bank of the River Taff to Cardiff Clarence Road from 2 April 1894, with seventeen trains each way on weekdays.